Buy Breakdown Cover

 How often does brake fluid need topping up?

-How does brake fluid deteriorate?
+How does brake fuel deteriorate?

 When you see water boil, air bubbles form.
 The same situation occurs with brake fluid.
-As friction brakes create a significant quantity of heat, much of this energy is transferred into the fluid, which is why its high boiling points must be preserved.
+As friction brakes create a significant quantity of heat, much of this energy is transferred into the fluid, which is why its high boiling point must be preserved.

 How do I test brake fluid?

-The only accurate way to assess brake fluid for moisture content is to boil a sample, collected from your car's reservoir.
-Unfortunately, these tools are expensive but it is a good idea to ask your garage.
-You could buy an inexpensive tool that passes a small electrical current through the brake fluid benefits and calculates the boiling point based on the resistance, but these tend to be very inaccurate.
+You could buy an inexpensive tool that passes a small electrical current through the brake fluid benefits and calculates the boiling point based on the resistance, but these tend to be inaccurate.
 Therefore, GEM does not recommend them.

 Join GEM today!